Laser-generated GHz surface acoustic waves with tunable amplitude during the magnetostructural phase transition in FeRh thin films: Results

-The main parameter that changes with temperature is the amplitude of observed SAW pulses, diminishing by a factor of 8 for $T_0$=430~K. For photoelastic method of SAW detection this signal drop upon changing the equilibrium state of FeRh film can be caused by two factors.
-First, the decrease of laser-generated strain leads to the lower amplitude in the SAW.
-Second, the decrease of FeRh photoelastic constants in FM phase leads to smaller detected reflectivity modulation $\Delta R_s/R$ associated with the SAW.
-To verify that it is the generated strain that drops above $T_{PT}$, we perform an independent scanning pump-probe measurements with a different detection technique -- laser Sagnac interferometry (Fig.~\ref{Fig:Inteferometry_results}(a)) described in \cite{Tachizaki_Sagnac_2006,Klokov_diamond_2021}.
-This technique is mainly sensitive to atomic displacement along the surface normal and is widely used to detect quasi-Rayleigh SAW pulses \cite{Sugawara_ripples_SAW_2002,Abbas_ASOPS_SAW,Klokov_diamond_2021,Kolomenskii_nonlin_SAW_2003,Tachizaki_Sagnac_2006}.
-In this experiment laser spots on the sample are larger, 1~$\mu$m for 800~nm probe and 1.8~$\mu$m for 400~nm pump.
+where $\Delta r$ is the strain-induced change of the reflection coefficient for the probe electric field, $r_0$ is its value in the unstrained medium, $k_{\text{probe}}$ is the probe wave vector, and $u_0$ is the atomic displacement along the normal at the surface ($z$=0).
+In our main experiment, we measure the intensity of the reflected probe beam $\Delta R/R\approx2\text{Re}(\Delta r/r_0)$ \cite{MATSUDA_review_2015} and only sense the real part of the photoelastic term in Eq.~\ref{eq:refl}.
+Therefore, this detection method is purely photoelastic, and the observed signal drop upon changing the equilibrium state of the FeRh film in Fig.~\ref{Fig:Photoelastic_result} can be caused by either a decrease in strain amplitude or a change in the photoelastic tensor.
+To verify that it is indeed the generated strain that drops above $T_{PT}$, we perform independent scanning pump-probe measurements with a different detection technique -- laser Sagnac interferometry (Fig.~\ref{Fig:Inteferometry_results}(a)) as described in \cite{Tachizaki_Sagnac_2006,Klokov_diamond_2021}, a method widely used to detect quasi-Rayleigh SAW pulses \cite{Sugawara_ripples_SAW_2002,Abbas_ASOPS_SAW,Klokov_diamond_2021,Kolomenskii_nonlin_SAW_2003,Tachizaki_Sagnac_2006}.
+This technique measures the phase shift of the reflected probe beam, $\varphi=\text{Im}(\Delta r/r_0)$, and is sensitive to the imaginary part of the photoelastic term as well as the full surface displacement term (see Eq.~\ref{eq:refl}).
+Therefore, laser interferometry is complementary to the photoelastic detection.
+In this experiment, the laser spots on the sample are larger, 1~$\mu$m for the 800~nm probe and 1.8~$\mu$m for the 400~nm pump.